+41 79 446 14 86 info@immofisc.ch

 The Federal Assembly of the Swiss Confederation,

-having seen the message from the Federal Council of August 29, 2018[1],
+Having regard to the message from the Federal Council of 29 August 2018[1],

 I

-2 Divorced spouses cease to be legal heirs of each other.
+2 Divorced spouses cease to be each other's legal heirs.

-3 Unless otherwise stipulated, spouses lose all benefits resulting from provisions due to death:
+3. Unless otherwise stipulated, the spouses lose all benefits resulting from testamentary dispositions:

-2. at the time of death if divorce proceedings resulting in the loss of the surviving spouse's reserve are pending.
+2. at the time of death if divorce proceedings resulting in the loss of the surviving spouse's reserved portion are pending.

-2 Profit sharing allocated in excess of half is not taken into account for the calculation of the hereditary reserves of the surviving spouse or registered partner as well as the common children and their descendants.
+2 The participation in the profit allocated in excess of half is not taken into account for the calculation of the inheritance reserves of the surviving spouse or registered partner as well as of the common children and their descendants.

-3 Such an agreement cannot affect the reservation of non-common children and their descendants.
+3 Such an agreement cannot infringe upon the reserved portion of children from a previous relationship and their descendants.

-2 The same applies in the event of dissolution of the plan due to death, when divorce proceedings resulting in the loss of the surviving spouse's reserve are pending.
+2 The same applies in the event of dissolution of the regime due to death, when divorce proceedings resulting in the loss of the surviving spouse's reserve are pending.

-4 Unless otherwise stipulated in the marriage contract, the modification of the legal division does not apply in the event of death when divorce proceedings resulting in the loss of the surviving spouse's reserve are pending.
+4 Unless otherwise stipulated in the marriage contract, the modification of the legal division does not apply in the event of death when divorce proceedings resulting in the loss of the surviving spouse's reserved portion are pending.

-1 Anyone who leaves descendants, their spouse or registered partner has the right to dispose of what exceeds the amount of their reserve upon death.
+1. Anyone who leaves descendants, their spouse or registered partner has the right to dispose of what exceeds the amount of their reserved portion upon their death.

 Art.
 471